esch3r/VimTutorials/README.md

   ### Git Clone
    ####  Another way to yank these files to view them in console is with the git clone command.
     '$ git clone https://github.com/esch3r/VimTutorials'

+## .vimrc Config
+  Its common to place the .vimrc configuration file  '/etc/vim/vimrc/' or '/etc/vimrc/' another alternative which works well if the default .vimrc is read-only is to place it in your home directory '~'.
+ ### 1. Basic Configuration
+ ### 2. Indentation
+ ### 3. Appearance
+ ### 4. Search
+ ### 5. Edit

 ## 0001 Lesson 1.
 Entering/Exiting Vim